Lasya-Hegde/Input_Taker/README.md

 # Input_Taker
-The input_taker module assembles small chunks of plaintext and key data into full 32-bit and 64-bit words.
-It buffers inputs, places them into the right register slices using a counter, and signals done when assembly is complete, enabling efficient handling of fragmented inputs.
+The input_taker module collects small chunks of plaintext and key data and assembles them into complete 32-bit and 64-bit words.

+A 4-bit input pin is used to capture the plaintext sequentially.

+8 input pins are assigned to capture the key sequentially.

+Inputs are provided over 8 clock cycles, resulting in a total of 32-bit plaintext and 64-bit key being captured.
+The module then outputs the 32-bit plaintext and 64-bit key in parallel.

+This repository compares the reports of four different design methods used to implement this operation.